When it comes to being responsible, who you borrow from is as important as who you lend to.

 The mortgages are funded through members’ savings accounts.

-Two-year fix at three per cent with a ten per cent deposit/2.7 per cent with a 25 per cent deposit
+Two-year fixed at 2.99 per cent with a 15 per cent deposit/2.5 per cent with a 20 per cent deposit

 Smaller building societies are traditionally more able to look at customers on an individual basis, and Ipswich is proud of its Suffolk roots.
 As well as promising to consider each customer individually, it works with housing organisations across Suffolk to help address more systemic homelessness issues.
 The group also has a focus on financial education in schools.